 Imported Whiskey in Thailand

-You can find several imported whiskeys in Thailand and by far the most popular and consumed one is Johnnie Walker Whiskey, Thai people usually drink red label which costs about 600 Baht in the supermarket or if they can afford it Black Label for 1,700 Baht.
-Of course you can also find Gold Label, Blue Label etc. but these ones are rarely consumed and I don’t think many Thais would taste the difference.
-The people rather buy the more important stuff for the reason to show off and not for the better quality and taste – after all Thai people have a etiquette for drinking whiskey and that’s mixing it with soda and ice.
+You can find several imported whiskeys in Thailand and by far the most popular and consumed one is Johnnie Walker Whiskey.
+Thai people usually drink Red Label which costs about 600 Baht in the supermarket or if they can afford it Black Label for 1,700 Baht (both 700ml).
+Of course you can also find Gold Label, Blue Label etc. but these ones are rarely consumed, usually only by Hi-Sos.
+A lot of people buy the more expensive stuff for the reason to show off and not for the better quality and taste – after all Thai people have an etiquette for drinking whiskey and that’s mixing it with soda and ice.

 Whiskeys in Thai Night Clubs

-The common types of whiskey you can find in the night clubs are Red Label, Black Label as well as Blend.
-Interesting note here: You see a lot of people buying their bottle at the 7 Eleven and bringing it straight inside the club which the management usually has no issues about.
-A red label usually goes for about 2,000 Baht in the night clubs while you can get a Blend for 800 to 1,000 Baht and that price often includes the first bucket of ice as well as a couple of mixers.
+The common types of whiskey you can find in the night clubs in Thailand are Red Label, Black Label as well as Blend.
+Interesting note here: You see a lot of people buying their bottle at the 7-Eleven and bringing it straight inside the club which the management usually has no issues about.
+A Red Label usually goes for about 2,000 Baht in the night clubs while you can get a Blend for 800 to 1,000 Baht and that price often includes the first bucket of ice as well as a couple of mixers.